eslint-community/eslint-plugin-es-x/docs/rules/no-property-shorthands.md

+# es/no-property-shorthands
-# disallow property shorthands (es/no-property-shorthands)
+> disallow property shorthands

+- ✅ The following configurations enable this rule: `plugin:es/no-new-in-es2015`, `plugin:es/restrict-to-es3`, and `plugin:es/restrict-to-es5`
 - 🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 This rule reports ES2015 property shorthands as errors.